List of Fast & Furious characters: Eteon's Director

-F9
+Antagonists introduced in F9

 Otto

-Otto is the son of a prime minister from an indeterminate country, a rogue covert operative who was working with Jakob Toretto (to lead his private army) and Cipher to steal Project Aries.
+Otto is the son of a prime minister from an indeterminate country, a rogue covert operative who was working with his enforcer and right hand man Lieutenant Sue to lead his own private army and Cipher to steal Project Aries.
 Otto regroups back at his base of operations and recruits Cipher.
-Otto compromises the safe house and frees Jakob, while Jakob reveals that he was the one that betrayed Mr. Nobody.
-Jakob & Otto then kidnap Elle & take the second part of project Aries.
+Otto compromises the safe house and frees Dom's younger brother Jakob Toretto, while Jakob reveals that he was the one that betrayed Mr. Nobody.
+Otto and Jakob then kidnap Elle and take the second part of project Aries.

-Otto has a satellite launch into Orbit, while Jakob has Elle activate the Aries device, as they wait for the satellite to activate, as they're moving throughout Tbilisi in an armored Mercedes-Benz Unimog (aka The Armadillo), Dom, Letty, Mia, Ramsey & Han give chase and try to rescue Elle and stop them from uploading the satellite uplink and double crosses Jakob as he is now working with Cipher, but he is accidentally killed by her, who is flying a computer simulator jet to attack the team.
+Otto has a satellite launch into Orbit, while Jakob has Elle activate the Aries device, as they wait for the satellite to activate, as they are moving throughout Tbilisi in an armored Mercedes-Benz Unimog (aka The Armadillo), Dom, Letty, Mia, Ramsey and Han give chase and try to rescue Elle and stop them from uploading the satellite uplink and double crosses Jakob as he is now working with Cipher, but he is accidentally killed by her, who is flying a computer simulator jet to attack the team.
 Otto is portrayed by Thue Ersted Rasmussen.